-Besides, as the same study notes, those who have "grown up under the influence of bands such as the Rolling Stones, The Who, Led Zeppelin and Fleetwood Mac… it's very possible that these songs have had an influence on their lifestyle."
+Besides, as the same study notes, those who have "grown up [with] bands such as the Rolling Stones, The Who, Led Zeppelin and Fleetwood Mac… it's very possible that these songs [influence] their lifestyle."
 Doing drugs and banging women left and right doesn't exactly coincide with someone who thinks Enya is all the rage.

 The music question is also one that comes up very often on dates.
 You’re mid-meal, you've talked about where you're from, your college major, and the like, so what's next?
 "So, what kind of music do you like?"